Homepage > Journal > Jakob Nielsen's heuristics — part 1

 Source

-Sometimes users get lost or go a step too far.
+Sometimes, users get lost or go a step too far.
 Let's remember the facilities that allow you to move freely between different system levels.

-We can't be sure that the user knows how they got to where they are now, and even if they may, they probably want to avoid repeating the whole process from the beginning.
+You can't be sure that the user knows how they got to where they are now, and even if they may, they probably want to avoid repeating the whole process from the beginning.

 Subpage view of the basket on the Amazon website